canalplus/rx-player/doc/api/index.md

 - Safari may decide to enable a track for accessibility or user language convenience (e.g. Safari may switch subtitle to your OS language if you pick another audio language)
-The user may know through the [videoTrackChange] (./player_events.md#events-videoTrackChange) event that the track has changed.
+The user may know through the [audioTrackChange] (./player_events.md#events-audioTrackChange) event that the track has changed.

 ---